xavidop/alexa-nodejs-k8s-helloworld/docs/KUBERNETES.md

 ## Creating the Kubernetes objects

 The objects that we are going to create are the following Kubernetes objects in order to run our Alexa Skill ready to run on Kubernetes:
-**1. Deployment:** the deploymnet is one of the most immportants kubernetes objects.
+**1. Deployment:** the deploymnet is one of the most important kubernetes objects.
 A Deployment provides declarative updates for Pods.
 A Pod (as in a pod of whales or pea pod) is a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers.
 **2. Service:** an abstract way to expose an application running on a set of Pods as a network service **3.
 Ingress:** an API object that manages external access to the services in a cluster.
 It is a layer crated above the Kubernetes services.
 It requieres an Ingress Controller to manage all the incoming requests.

 Here you can find a simple schema of how Kubernetes works:
 ![image](../img/kubernetes/kube.png)

 Our Alexa Skill will be a container running thanks to our Deployment.
-We will expose the port of the Alexa Skill thanks to the Kubernetes Service object and finally we are going to access to the Alexa Skill through the port exposed thanks to the Kuberntes Ingress object.
+We will expose the port of the Alexa Skill thanks to the Kubernetes Service object and finally we are going to access to the Alexa Skill through the port exposed thanks to the Kubernetes Ingress object.
 ### Deployment

 You describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate.
 You can define Deployments to create new Pods, or to remove existing Deployments and adopt all their resources with new Deployments.